usaid-cs/yesterday-i-learned/random.md

 1. [Constructive Dismissal](http://www.esdc.gc.ca/en/esdc/acts_regulations/labour/interpretations_policies/constructive_dismissal.page), i.e. making life hard for employees so they would quit on their own, so they don't get paid severance, is "mad illegal".
 1. When buying furniture like couches, treat [bonded leather](https://www.reddit.com/r/pics/comments/5e85no/_/daai4n7?context=1000) as a no-go.
 Bonded leather is inferior and worthless.
 1. Capers are their flower buds.
 The smaller the size, the more desirable.
-1. "[Perth, Ontario](https://en.wikipedia.org/wiki/Perth,_Ontario) was the site of the last fatal duel in Upper Canada.
-Robert Lyon, a law student, was killed on June 13, 1833 after fighting over a woman (Elizabeth Hughes) with a former friend, John Wilson."
 1. There is an actual term for microwaved food not tasting as good: ["warmed-over flavour"](https://en.wikipedia.org/wiki/Warmed-over_flavor).
 It is caused by fats being broken down into less flavourful aldehydes and ketones.
 1. [It costs money to ask Canada Post to forward your mail](https://www.canadapost.ca/web/en/products/details.page?article=forward_your_mail_wh&ecid=display|ddn|ml|225).
 1. When you *lost* control in the snow (not before you lose it), you are supposed to [hit the gas into the intended direction](https://www.reddit.com/r/canada/comments/5gn9lt/crazy_morning_outside_the_office/), not brake.
 Braking does nothing in that particular situation.